jpollock/wp-engine-api-typescript/README.md

 An unofficial TypeScript SDK for interacting with the WP Engine API.
 This SDK provides a simple and type-safe way to interact with WP Engine's services from both Node.js and browser environments.

-> **Note**: This is an unofficial SDK and is not affiliated with or supported by WP Engine.
+> **Note**: This is an unofficial SDK maintained by Jeremy Pollock (jeremy.pollock@wpengine.com) and is not affiliated with or supported by WP Engine.

 ## Features